Clinical Lab Worker Shortage: Addressing the Gap

 But the problem also affects some highly populated zones.
 “For example, Florida and Arizona, where you have more individuals of greater age, the number of individuals seeking healthcare has increased, and that’s probably more taxing for those states to provide those lab services.”

-Cremeans added that in her state of North Carolina, there are only four programs in clinical laboratory science, which she says is not enough to meet the demand for the scientist-level practitioners in the state.
+Cremeans added that in her state of North Carolina, there are only four programs in clinical laboratory science, which she says is not enough to meet the demand for scientist-level practitioners in the state.

 So, what is at the root of this pervasive problem?
 A few factors are coming together to make the perfect storm.